smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Dreadnought** by April Daniels, read 30 times

 **TOTAL**: 851 books read, with 279 unique titles.
+196 books were used only once for this square.
 Skipped 44 times.
 Substituted 34 times.

 #### Most Read Authors